cptn-io/cptn-browser/README.md

 ## IP tracking

-cptn.io supports capturing user ip address starting Cupertino release.
+cptn.io supports capturing user ip address starting with Cupertino release (coming up soon).
 When enabled, the inbound event will be enriched with the remote IP address as below.

 ```js
 {